cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 The "Emulation" tab displays your emulated device.
 The device is running as long as the tab is visible.
 Once the tab is switched (or Cloudpilot goes into the background) the emulation pauses.
-Date and time are read from the host system, so the clock is not affected by the emulator pausing and resuming.
+Date and time are synced to the host system, so the clock is not affected by the emulator pausing and resuming.

 # Interacting with the emulator

 You can interact with the emulator by touching or clicking the screen and the hardware buttons below.
-The power button is located in the menu on the top lefft.
+The power button is located in the menu on the top left.

 A hardware keyboard can be used to type directly in the emulator (see "Keyboard mappings" at the end of this page).